hbctraining/Training-modules/Intro_shell/lessons/01_the_filesystem.md

 On a Mac your current folder should be something like `/Users/yourname/`, but on a Windows machine it can vary.

-Once you know to which folder you are downloading your data, right click on the link below and choose **Save link as**:
+Once you know to which folder you are downloading your data, right click on the link below:

 **Download RNA-Seq data:** right-click [here](https://github.com/hbctraining/Training-modules/blob/master/Intro_shell/data/unix_lesson.zip?raw=true)

+Choose **Save link as**.

-If you downloaded it to the correct location we should see the `unix_lesson.zip` in our current folder when we type the 'list' command:
+If you have downloaded the file to the correct location, type the 'list' command:

 ```bash
 $ ls
 ```

+You should see `unix_lesson.zip` as part of the output to the screen.

 Finally, to decompress the folder, we can use the `unzip` command: